timokoessler/easy-ocsp/CONTRIBUTING.md

 ## PRs and code contributions

 - After cloning the repo run `npm i`
 - Run `npm run lint` before every commit
 - Make sure that the code is formatted by running `npm run format`
+- Make sure that there are no type errors by running `npm run check:types`
 - If you add new modules or other features, please create tests
 - Before you create a PR, run `npm t` to run all tests and check if you can build the code by running `npm run build`